 In human rights education, the importance of the right to life, freedom, equality, and the right to education should be emphasized, the concept of a human should be discussed, empathy should be taught, and lessons should be more practical than theoretical.
 According to a study supporting this result, human rights-oriented courses are more focused on the practical aspect.
 Therefore, the course should be taught by establishing a connection to practice rather than theory.
 Students and teachers should be informed about this significant issue at a universal level (Özbek, 2017).
 In a similar study, emphasis is placed on individual effort in the establishment of rights, freedoms, and democratic school processes and administrations, and democratic participation is valued (Marjanovic-Shane et al., 2023).
-In another study, emphasis is placed on the universality of human rights, and attention is drawn to the establishment of universal rights for all humanity based on the concept of 'equality' (Donelly, 2007).
+In another study, emphasis is placed on the universal rights for all humanity based on the concept of 'equality' (Donelly, 2007).